lizaodawn/IMMARKUS-wiki-clone/01-Uploading-Images.md

-1. Create or locate a folder with .jpeg or .png files.
+Before you start working with IMMARKUS, you need to create or locate a folder with .jpeg or .png files.

 1. Go to IMMARKUS [immarkus.xmarkus.org](https://immarkus.xmarkus.org/)